gabraganca/level_checker/README.md

 ## Usage

 The is two ways to run the code: as a script or as a python package.
-If you are using it as a script, just typing `./levelchecker` will print the documentation help.
+If you are using it as a script, just typing `levelchecker` will print the documentation help.
 For the example above, you can type:

 ```
-./levelchecker Si 4 4654.312
+levelchecker Si 4 4654.312
 ```

 And it will print all the information explained above.